 The Executive MBA Dean’s Fellowship consists of a limited number of scholarships awarded.
 The scholarships are awarded to exceptional admits based on various criteria including outstanding merit, industry or function uniqueness brought to the incoming class, and/or employment in the non-profit or public service sectors.

 Award recipients will have demonstrated a proven track record of the following:

 - Alignment with the Berkeley Haas Defining Leadership Principles

 Beyond Yourself Fellowship

 In demonstrating the defining principle of Beyond Yourself, the Berkeley Haas Executive MBA Class of 2016 has funded a fellowship to support admitted students who work in the non-profit or public sector or who demonstrate financial need.
-This fellowship is for $25,000.
 Recipients will be awarded based on financial need.

 Don’t forget to check out our outside scholarships list with opportunities from external organizations.